git-theresa/GenerateRM/README.md

    MIT

   #####  Tests
-  _To run tests, use the following command:_  test
+  _To run tests, use the following command:_  npm i